jinminsin/softwareE/README.md

 date ~6/17
 - upgrade & refresh the plan
-- make & remake the game by new plan
+- make & remake the game according to new plan

 date 6/18
 - modify diagram